You've been told by the dentist that you have a cavity or more. Now what?

 There are certain steps to restorative fillings but it's simple and painless to restore a tooth back to health.

 Composite Resin (White Fillings)

 Composite are the most popular choice for fillings.
 It's cosmetically more appealing and pleasing for patients.
 This type of fillings bond to the tooth and it creates great strength to keep the filling in place without any fracture.

 Research has shown amalgam fillings has caused tooth fracture.
 Over time, many silver fillings develop small cracks.
 Common cause would be stress (grinding), temperature change (eating something cold then hot vice versa).
 These cracks allow bacteria to steep into the tooth and causing the tooth to decay.

 With or without Local Anesthesia

 At our dental clinic in Worcester, MA we give you the choice of getting numb or not getting numb.
-We use Waterlase I-Plus to take care of cavity.
-In most cases you do need to get needle, to restore the caity on the tooth.
-In some cases we will make you numb with local anaesthetic, so you will remain awake.
+We use Waterlase I-Plus to take care of a cavity.
+In most cases you will need to get a needle to restore the cavity on the tooth.
+In some cases we will make you numb with local anaesthetic, and you will remain awake.

 What happens if you don't get rid of the cavity?

 In early tooth decay, you usually don't have symptoms.
 As tooth caries get worse, it can cause: